Tsaghkadzor: 16th to 19th centuries

-At the beginning of the 16th century, Kecharuyk became part of the Erivan Beglarbegi within the Safavid Persia.
-The town of Kecharuyk became known as Darachichak under the Persian rule.
+At the beginning of the 16th century, Kecharuyk became part of the Erivan Province within Safavid Persia.
+Kecharuyk became known as Darachichak under Persian rule.
 During the first half of the 18th century, Darachichak became part of the Erivan Khanate under the rule of the Afsharid dynasty and later under the Qajar dynasty of Persia.
-It remained under the Persian rule until 1827–28, when Eastern Armenia was ceded by the Russian Empire as a result of the Russo-Persian War of 1826–28 and the signing of the Treaty of Turkmenchay.
+Within the Erivan Khanate, Darachichak, along with Bjni, was one of the centers of the Darachichak mahal (district), which extended from the border with Georgia to the northern edge of Lake Sevan.
+It was favored as a summer resort by the elite of the khanate, including the khan, because of its mild climate.
+On 8 October 1827, a powerful earthquake occurred near Tsaghkadzor, destroying churches in the settlement and affecting communities across northeastern Armenia.
+Tsaghkadzor remained under the Persian rule until 1827–28, when Eastern Armenia was ceded by the Russian Empire as a result of the Russo-Persian War of 1826–28 and the signing of the Treaty of Turkmenchay.
+Under Russian rule, it continued to function as a summer resort, and as a resettlement area for tribes of Spiritual Christians from Russia after 1840.
+Many state institutions based in Yerevan temporarily moved to Tsaghkadzor each summer.

 Modern history

 With the fall of the Russian Empire and after the decisive Armenian victory over the Turks in the battles of Sardarabad, Abaran, and Gharakilisa, the entire region of Kotayk became part of the independent Armenia in May 1918.

 After 2 years of brief independence, Armenia became part of the Soviet Union in December 1920.
-In 1930, Darachichak was included in the newly formed Akhta raion (later renamed Hrazdan raion in 1959).
+In 1930, Darachichak was included in the newly formed Akhta District (later renamed Hrazdan District in 1959).
 In 1947 the village of Darachichak was renamed Tsaghkadzor.
 In 1958, it was incorporated into an urban-type settlement.

-During the Soviet era, Tsaghkadzor has been developed as a major spa town and health resort, intending to attract a large number of tourists.
-Many monumental buildings and dachas previously built by the wealthy merchants of Yerevan and Tiflis, were either nationalized in favour of the state or sold in auctions.
+During the Soviet era, Tsaghkadzor was developed as a major resort town, intended to attract a large number of tourists.
+Many monumental buildings and dachas previously built by the wealthy merchants of Yerevan and Tiflis were either nationalized or sold in auctions.
 In 1958, it was given the status of an urban-type settlement.
-In 1959, it became part of the Hrazdan raion.
+In 1959, it became part of the Hrazdan District.
 Later in 1984, Tsaghkadzor was given the status of a town.

+In 1989–1992, thousands of Armenians displaced from Azerbaijan as a result of the Nagorno-Karabakh conflict were temporarily housed in Tsaghkadzor.

 After the independence of Armenia, Tsaghkadzor entered a new era of redevelopment starting from 2000.
-With the foundation of many luxurious hotels and sanatoriums, the town became a major winter resort attracting a large number of ski and snowboard enthusiasts from all over the world, to become one of the most developed touristic destinations in Armenia.
+With the foundation of many luxurious hotels and sanatoriums, the town became a major winter resort attracting a large number of ski and snowboard enthusiasts from all over the world, to become one of the most developed tourist destinations in Armenia.

 On 11 August 2008, around 90 American Peace Corps volunteers, trainees and staff members were relocated to Tsaghkadzor from the Republic of Georgia as a precaution during the military conflict with Russia.